bmukum/rearc-quest/README.md

 ### Prerequisites

 - A Linux 64-bit x86/64 ec2 instance
-- AWS credentials or access to an aws environment
+- AWS credentials or access to an aws environment with admin privileges.
 - Docker, terraform, git and the aws cli installed.

 ### Steps to Deploy